-Voice indicator output
+· Voice indicator output

 FLAG1 is active low when voices are playing.
 FLAG1 is also turned low when a voice section is output.
 The brightness of FLAG1 varies with the volume.
-FLAG1 becomes a floating output after the silence section is output or the voice output is terminated.
+FLAG1 becomes floating after the silence section is output or the voice output is terminated.

-• End-pulse output
+End-pulse output